PabloCastellano/android-dappstore/README.md

 - 📱 Developers publish Android apps (APKs)
 - 💰 Direct monetization with crypto (ETH/tokens)
 - 🔒 No censorship or intermediaries
-- 📦 IPFS storage
+- 📦 Filecoin/IPFS storage (public and permissionless)
-- ⛓️ On-chain metadata and payments
+- ⛓️ On-chain metadata, payments, and download tracking
-- 🔍 Full transparency
+- 🔍 Full transparency and traceability

+> **Note**: Files stored on IPFS/Filecoin are publicly accessible by design.
+The blockchain tracks downloads for statistics and traceability, not access control.
+See [Download Security Model](#-download-security-model) for details.

 ## ⚡ Quick Start